Tax Issues in Real Estate Partnerships: Dealer vs. Investor Status, 163(j) Interest Limitations, Tax Credits under the IRA, 199A

 From the formation of the entity, ownership and holding purpose affect how the income, deductions, gain, and loss are characterized, allocated, and reported among various partners.
 Real estate partnerships carry a myriad of tax considerations, which tax professionals must identify to serve their LLP and LLC clients.

-Among the many critical planning and reporting challenges is distinguishing between a real estate investor and a dealer.
-The question of whether a partnership is treated as an investor or as a dealer has significant tax implications because income recognized on the disposition of investment property can qualify for favorable long-term capital gains rates.
-Still, gain from the sale of inventory is ordinary income.
-Based on a facts-and-circumstances test, the investor vs. dealer distinction is frequently challenged by the IRS.
+Among the many planning and reporting challenges is determining whether property is characterized as dealer property.
+Property that is treated as dealer property has significant tax implications because income recognized on the disposition of property that is not “dealer property” can qualify for favorable long-term capital gains rates, whereas gain from the sale of dealer property is taxed as ordinary income.

-Listen as our experienced panel provides a detailed and advanced look at the complexities of real estate partnership tax reporting and discusses some of the planning techniques available to avoid negative tax consequences when filing Form 1065.
+Listen as our experienced panel provides a detailed and advanced look at the complexities of real estate partnership tax considerations and discusses some of the planning techniques available to avoid negative tax consequences that may arise in real estate partnerships.

 READ MORE